SpinResearch/RustySecrets/README.md

 by the share's raw data (before Base64 encoding).
 The same checksum algorithm is used in the OpenPGP format for “ASCII amoring”.

-# Changelog

-2015-02-03:

-* I changed the CRC-24 checksum computation to include the coding parameter K and the share number N so that these numbers are also protected.
-  If you have older shares generated with a previous version, you can still decode the secret by simply removing the checksum part of the shares.

 # A word on the secrecy

 Shamir's secret sharing is known to have the perfect secrecy property.